Blog

 Hybrid

-Small teams transitioning from spreadsheets
+Small teams moving from spreadsheets

 Free tier + $20/mo